uwuclxdy/clouder/clouder-core/README.md

 ## database

+> **note:** create only the tables needed for the functionality that you're currently working on!

 ### initialize_database

 `pub async fn initialize_database(db_url: &str) -> Result<SqlitePool>` -- creates the `data/` directory and SQLite file if missing, connects, and runs all migrations sequentially.
 Migrations are embedded at compile time via `include_str!`.